nfloris/Multimodal-RAG/README.md

 audio, and video, each implemented as a Jupyter notebook.
 Two retrieval strategies are compared across all pipelines:

-- *Shared semantic space* — query and source modality are projected into the same vector space.
+- *Shared vector space* — query and source modality are projected into the same vector space.

 - *Unified translation* — each modality is first converted to text, then